-"Over the years we have monitored the populations of flora and fauna to improve information about the biodiversity values of the area," he adds.
+"Over the years we have monitored the populations of flora and fauna to improve information about the biodiversity values of the area, adding other biological groups such as fish and aquatic macroinvertebrates to the monitoring program scope", he adds.
 Additionally, the monitoring and control of invasive exotic woody species (such as Gleditisia triacanthos) has been carried out as part of the conservation measures.

 UPM also promotes a new working culture in Uruguay by collaborating with stakeholders and NGOs to professionally manage the conservation areas with the contribution of experts on the subject linked to these organizations.

 “Since 2011 we have been working with Vida Silvestre to improve the management plan and monitoring programmes in the region.
-Vida Silvestre is very a respected environmental organisation in Uruguay.”
+Vida Silvestre is a very respected environmental organization in Uruguay.”

 "At UPM Forestal Oriental we are proud of the management of this area so relevant for the conservation of Uruguay's biodiversity.
-We have made it for more than 25 years and the results can be seen in the maintenance, and in some cases increase, of the values present in it”, concludes Grela.
+We have made it for more than 30 years and the results can be seen in the maintenance, and in some cases increase, of the biodiversity present in this area”, concludes Grela.